 - Think of your worst nightmare.
 Maybe you dreamt it, and it cut off abruptly, right before your foe was revealed, or right before you met your fate.
 Finish the nightmare.

-- A high school party turns deadly when one of teens is found floating in the pool outside, dead.
-Most of the partygoers assume he fell in drunk and he drowned, and they argue about whether they should call the police.
+- A high school party turns deadly when one of the teens is found floating in the pool outside, dead.
+Most of the partygoers assume he fell in drunk and drowned, and they argue about whether they should call the police.
 Then the lights go out.
 And the doors are locked from the outside.

 - No one can sit in dad’s chair, besides dad.
 One kid thought it was just a rule his father had… until he was home alone and decided to try out the chair for size.